summernote/summernote/ESOF-docs/Report-2.md

 It seems to us that we are in the presence of an application that have a very simple Domain Model.

-Packages that seem to exist in your application are:
+Packages that seem to exist in our application are:
 - Webserver
 - Plugins
 - Tools (external tools)